PDF (download & print)

 Graphics toolbar, Fonts button

-F/X Graphics menu, Fonts button
+F/X Site menu, Fonts button

 The Text Manager dialog box will open.
 Here, you can create your own standard Text Styles, as well as edit the existing Text Styles that are saved in the Land F/X database.